Family Trees

 Vertical

 The classic top-down tree layout.
-Ancestors at the top, descendants flowing downward.
-Best for traditional genealogy views.
+Ancestors at the top, descendants below.

 Horizontal

 A left-to-right layout.
-Useful when you have many generations and want to maximize horizontal space.
+Useful when you have many generations and want to scan the tree like a timeline.

 Radial

-A central figure with family radiating outward in concentric circles.
-Great for showing one character's connections at a glance.
+A central figure with family radiating outward.
+Great for highlighting one character's web of relationships.

 Linking to Character Sheets